A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-We now try to find a new metric ${\bf g}$ from the metric ${\bf {\bar g}}$ of the type (2.21) and the vector field $\bf v$.
-From the NKE the FOs in ${\overline{\cal N}}$ get a net 3-velocity ${\bf v}=v^r{\frac{\partial}{{\partial}r}}$ in the positive radial direction of the spherical radial coordinate system according to equation (2.20).
-To get rid of this the FOs in ${\overline{\cal N}}$ must move with a velocity $-{\bf v}$.
+We now try to find a new metric ${\bf g}$ from the metric ${\bf {\bar g}}$ of the type (2.20) and the vector field $\bf v$.
+From the local NKE, the FOs in ${\overline{\cal N}}$ get a net 3-velocity ${\bf v}=v^r{\frac{\partial}{{\partial}r}}$ in the positive radial direction of said spherical GTCS according to equation (2.19).
+To nullify this velocity, the FOs in ${\overline{\cal N}}$ must move with a velocity $-{\bf v}$.
 That is, the static condition of the FOs in ${\overline{\cal N}}$ may be seen as the result of adding two opposite 3-velocities.
-Moreover all observers in ${\cal N}$ are also static, but in a way that does not involve any ``motion'' by definition.
+Moreover, the FOs in ${\cal N}$ are also static, but in a way that does not involve any ``motion'' by definition.
 We now want to find the time and length intervals as expressed by the static FOs in $\cal N$.
-We do this for each tangent space, and taken together the result will be a new metric $\bf g$ derived from the metric ${\bf {\bar g}}$ given in equation (2.21).
-And just as ${\bf {\bar g}}$ is the metric approximation of a spherically symmetric, metrically static family ${\bf {\bar g}}_t$, the new metric $\bf g$ may be thought of as the metric approximation of a new spherically symmetric, metrically static family ${\bf g}_t$.
+We do this for each tangent space, and taken together the result will be a new metric ${\bf g}$ derived from the metric ${\bf {\bar g}}$ given in equation (2.20).
+And just as ${\bf {\bar g}}$ is the metric approximation of a spherically symmetric, metrically static family ${\bf {\bar g}}_t$, the new metric ${\bf g}$ may be thought of as the metric approximation of a new spherically symmetric, metrically static family ${\bf g}_t$.

-We proceed in two steps, each step giving the same correction factors to the metric (2.21).
-Step one takes into account how the length and time intervals of ``static'' FOs are seen by observers moving with 3-velocity $-{\bf v}$ and by definition ``at rest'', before taking the NKE into account.
-That is, the ``static'' FOs are not ``at rest'' but move outwards with velocity ${\bf v}$ compared to the observers ``at rest'' when the NKE is not taken into account.
-In each tangent space this extra motion yields a correction to the radial interval due to the radial Doppler effect, the correction factor being ${\Big(}{\frac{1+{\frac{v}{c}}}{1-{\frac{v}{c}}}}{\Big)}^{1/2}$.
-There will also be an inverse time dilation correction factor $(1-{\frac{{v}^2}{c^2}})^{1/2}$ to the time interval.
+We proceed in two steps, each step giving the same correction factors to the metric (2.20).
+Step one compensates for the effects of the 3-velocity $-{\bf v}$ of the ``static'' FOs in ${\overline{\cal N}}$ on the line element (2.20).
+That is, these FOs are not ``at rest'', but move inwards with velocity $-{\bf v}$ compared to the FOs in ${\cal N}$ when the NKE is not taken into account.
+Said effects of $-{\bf v}$ are integrated into ${\bf {\bar g}}$ to begin with.
+To remove these effects, we include the effects of a compensating outwards 3-velocity ${\bf v}$ on said line element.
+In each tangent space, ${\bf v}$ yields a correction to the radial interval due to the radial Doppler effect, the correction factor being ${\Big(}{\frac{1+{\frac{v}{c}}}{1-{\frac{v}{c}}}}{\Big)}^{1/2}$.
+There is also an inverse time dilation correction factor $(1-{\frac{{v}^2}{c^2}})^{1/2}$ to the time interval.
 There are no correction factors for the angular intervals.